-Each program has four Checkpoints for candidates that serve as gatekeepers to candidates' progress to the next level through specific requirements.
+Each program has four Checkpoints that have specific requirements for candidates that serve as gatekeepers to candidates' progress to the next level.
 These requirements for each program are detailed in Tables 1-4.
 Table 5 provides an overview of the timeline for data collection and identifies who is responsible for collecting the data.